1. Home

 Spanish state schools

-You can get a list of the state schools in your Spanish town from the Town Hall or Local Education Centre.
+You can get a list of the state schools in your Spanish town from the Town Hall or Local Education Centre or can research online.
 Be sure to ask about the requirements and process of enrolling your child, as this can differ between regions.
-Enrolment usually occur in May, so it is advised to visit the school early in the academic year.
+Enrolment usually occurs in May, so it is advised to visit the school early in the academic year.

 If your move to Spain is permanent, then a state school will help to ensure that your children become Spanish speakers and integrate into the community.
 Popular expat areas such as the Costa del Sol will have a high number of British kids, and often offer extra Spanish lessons for English speaking pupils.